akashdeep000/mycreativehub/replit.md

   - Applied styling to instruction card, template cards, and template usage tips card for visual consistency
   - Removed gradient backgrounds and pink borders in favor of clean white cards with drop shadows
   - Maintained all existing functionality, layout, spacing, and interactions exactly as they were
+- July 16, 2025.
+Updated Monthly Content Calendar Header to Match Social Media Strategy:
+  - Fixed CalendarIcon import error by changing to Calendar from lucide-react
+  - Updated header layout to match Social Media Strategy with icon container and serif font
+  - Added gradient icon background (pink-to-purple) with proper Calendar icon
+  - Changed title font from bold to serif with semibold weight for consistency
+  - Updated background from cream gradient to gray-50 for unified visual design
+  - Successfully resolved compilation error and achieved visual consistency across sections

 ## User Preferences